spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/labeling-conventions.rst

 SCT accepts two different conventions for single-voxel (point) vertebral labels:

 1. **Vertebral levels**: For this type of label file, labels should be placed as though the vertebrae were projected onto the spinal cord, with the label centered in the middle of each vertebral level.
-2. **Intervertebral discs**: For this type of label file, labels should placed on the posterio  r tip of each disc.
+2. **Intervertebral discs**: For this type of label file, labels should placed on the posterior tip of each disc.

 For image registration, you can provide either vertebral body labels or disc labels, as the decision does not significantly impact the performance of the registration.